 - Take 450 ml of the cream and whisk this into almost stiff peaks.
-Whisk the mascarpone with the vanilla and sugar.
+Whisk the mascarpone with the lemon curd, vanilla and sugar.
 Fold the mascarpone into the cream until smooth.

 - Drain the gelatine and dissolve it into 2 tbsp of slightly cooled boiled water.
 Stir 2 tsp of the gelatine mix into the puree and mix the rest with the cream.

 - Spoon some cream into the tin to make a layer, about 1/2 cm thick.
 Drizzle with a third of the raspberry puree.
-Dip 2 sponge fingers in the sherry and put them in the tin against one side, end to end.
+Mix the limoncello with some water to make it less strong.
+Dip 2 sponge fingers in the limoncello and put them in the tin against one side, end to end.
 Repeat with two more fingers on the opposite side of the tin, and finish with 2 more sponge fingers down the centre.